devinkr/js-references-and-hof/README.md

 #### Function Invocation (calling a function)

+When we invoke a function, we use clappers `()` along with any arguments to execute or run the function's code.

 ```js
 sum(3, 4); // function "sum" called with arguments a and b
 // => 7